 (signed) Dessi Sieburth

-On Monday, May 12, the Pasadena City Council unaminously adopted the recommendations of the Devil's Gate Sediment Working Group.
+Monday, May 12, 2014 – The Pasadena City Council unaminously adopted the recommendations of the Devil's Gate Sediment Working Group.
 This group was established by Pasadena to develop a more sustainable alternative to those presented in the LA County Flood Control District's Draft Environmental Impact Report on the Devil's Gate Sediment Removal and Management Project.

 The Sediment Working Group's recommendations, if adopted, would substantially reduce the scope and negative impacts of the Flood Control District's program, while protecting the neighborhoods and rare environmental values of Hahamongna Watershed Park and the Arroyo Seco.